 If you can’t bring yourself to part with your pet, you can make a big difference for your allergies if you simply restrict the dog’s access to your home.

-The best way to do this is to keep the dog outside, but this isn’t realistic for a lot of people, particularly in bad weather or if you have an apartment.
+The best way to do this is to keep the dog outside but this isn’t always realistic for a lot of people.
+If you have an apartment or not protection outside for bad weather, this may not work for you.

 No couch, no bed.
 Think of it this way: if your dog shares your bed, you’re essentially wrapping yourself in allergies every night.